Ardagh–Johnson Line

 The Ardagh–Johnson Line is the northeastern boundary of Kashmir drawn by surveyor William Johnson and recommended by John Charles Ardagh as the official boundary of India.
 It abuts China's Xinjiang and Tibet autonomous regions.

 The Ardagh–Johnson Line is one of three boundary lines considered by the British Indian government, the other two being the Macartney–MacDonald Line and a line along the Karakoram range.
 The British preference among the three choices varied over time based on the perception of their strategic interests in India.
 The Ardagh–Johnson Line represented the "forward school" that wanted to advance the boundary as forward as possible as a defence against the growing Russian empire.
-Following the Chinese reluctance to acquiesce to the more conservative Macartney–MacDonald Line, the British eventually reverted to the forward line in the Aksai Chin area, which was then inherited by the independent Republic of India.
+The Indian Government believed that, following the Chinese reluctance to acquiesce to the more conservative Macartney–MacDonald Line, the British eventually reverted to the forward line in the Aksai Chin area, which was then inherited by the independent Republic of India.
+Independent scholars have not confirmed the claim.

 Etymology

 W. H. Johnson was the lead surveyor of Ladakh in the Kashmir Survey team instituted 1847–1865 by the Survey of India.
 He surveyed the region now called Aksai Chin in 1865.
 The results of the survey were published in a "Kashmir Atlas" in 1868.
 The boundaries shown therein have been reproduced in practically all British and international maps of the British Raj till 1947.
 (See Maps 2–4.)

 Major General John Charles Ardagh was the chief of the British military intelligence in London, who formally proposed to the British Indian government the alignment drawn by Johnson as the boundary of India in 1897.

 The term "Johnson boundary" was used by historian Alastair Lamb in his book The China–India Border (1964) and "Johnson line" by journalist Neville Maxwell.
 No names were used for the boundary lines in the northeast of Kashmir prior to these authors.
 Scholar Steven Hoffman later used "Ardagh–Johnson Line" to refer to the line generally shown on British maps, which differs from the "Johnson line" in its northern boundary.